alexthomas96/BypassDefender/README.md

 From the SandboxDefender project:
 ```
-The elevated user gets a handle for various Defender processes such as MsSense, MsMpEng, MpCmdRn etc.
+The elevated user gets a handle for various Defender processes such as MsSense, MsMpEng, MpCmdRun etc.
 Then, it obtains a token handle and disables a list of hardcoded privileges.
 Finally, the integrity of each process is also set to untrusted.
 ```